-He has successfully tried to verdict numerous cases in federal and state courts and before arbitration panels.
-His regulatory matters involve the False Claims Act, Foreign Corrupt Practices Act, securities laws, tax laws, and antitrust laws.
-His civil experience includes cases involving patents, joint venture disputes, private equity investments, trust and fiduciary issues, antitrust, and healthcare.
-Michael is also experienced in appellate matters.
+Michael has successfully tried to verdict nearly 30 criminal and civil cases in federal and state courts and before arbitration panels.
+Most often, his criminal matters involve antitrust laws, the False Claims Act, the Foreign Corrupt Practices Act, securities laws, tax enforcement laws, and corresponding state laws.
+His civil trial experience encompasses intellectual property, joint venture, private-equity, trust-and-fiduciary, and healthcare disputes.